Staked IP (STIP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Staked IP Historical Price

-According to the latest data gathered on Staked IP live price page, the current price of Staked IP is 4.86USD.
+According to the latest data gathered on Staked IP live price page, the current price of Staked IP is 4.59USD.
 The circulating supply of Staked IP(STIP) is

 In the past 24 hours, Staked IP has shown a price movement of